 - Infantile Disorders

-Scott Brisbane has trained extensively in Craniosacral therapy and has assisted in the teaching of Craniosacral therapy to other practitioners.
-He is available for consultations at Mitcham on Mondays and Friday mornings.
+Paul Turner has trained extensively in Craniosacral therapy and has assisted in the teaching of Craniosacral therapy to other practitioners.
+He is available for consultations at Ferny Creek on a Wednesday and alternate Saturday’s.